Greedy walk on the real line: Block argument

-Notice that, for $j\geqslant 1$, if Step~$j-1$ is successful we have
+Notice that, for $j\geqslant1$, if step $j-1$ is successful we have

-Having described the grouping steps, it remains to show~(\ref{eq:successprob}) and~(\ref{eq:prodpositive}).
+Having described the grouping steps, it remains to show (\ref{eq:successprob}) and (\ref{eq:prodpositive}).

-Recall from the previous section that, once $u_n$ is fixed, the position of the next customer $S_{n+1}$ is determined by a pair $E_{n+1},U_{n+1}$ of exponentially- and uniformly-distributed random variables, or alternatively by the Poisson point process $\nu$ restricted to the region $\{(x,t): u_{n}(x) < t \leqslant \M(u_{n}) \}$.
+Recall from the previous section that, once $u_n$ is fixed, the position of the next customer $S_{n+1}$ is determined by a pair $E_{n+1},U_{n+1}$ of exponentially- and uniformly-distributed random variables, or alternatively by the Poisson point process $\nu$ restricted to the region $\{(x,t)\dvtx u_{n}(x) < t \leqslant\M(u_{n}) \}$.

 We start with $j=0$.
-In this step we pay a \emph{finite price} $p_0$ to produce a potential which exhibits a \textsl{plateau} with convenient shape, namely a potential satisfying~(\ref{eq:triggering}).
-Recall that $E_1$ and $U_1$ are the exponential and uniform random variables used in order to produce $u^0_1$ from $u^0_0$.
-Consider the event that $E_1$ and $U_1$ satisfy the following requirements.
-First, that $E_1>6$ and second, that $U_1$ lies on the largest interval among $[0,\frac{a}{a+b}]$ and $[\frac{a}{a+b},1]$; see~(\ref{eq:randomupdate}).
-In the worst case this interval has length $\frac{1}{2}$, whence the probability that both conditions are satisfied is at least $p_0 = \frac{1}{2}e^{-6} > 0$.
+In this step, we pay a \emph{finite price} $p_0$ to produce a potential which exhibits a \textsl{plateau} with convenient shape, namely a potential satisfying (\ref{eq:triggering}).
+Recall that $E_1$ and $U_1$ are the exponential and uniform random variables used in order to produce $u_1$ from $u_0$.
+Consider the event that $E_1$ and $U_1$ satisfy the following two requirements.
+The first requirement is that $E_1>8$.
+The second one is that, given $E_1$, the variable $U_1$ lies on the largest interval among $[0,\frac{a}{a+b}]$ and $[\frac{a}{a+b},1]$; see (\ref{eq:randomupdate}).
+This is when $\sigma$ is determined.
+In the worst case, this interval has length $\frac{1}{2}$, whence the probability that both conditions are satisfied is at least $p_0 = \frac{1}{2}e^{-8} > 0$.
 The requirement for $U_1$ implies that $u(S_1) \leqslant u(-S_1)$.
-Hence, by monotonicity of $u^0_0$, the occurrence of the above event implies that
+Hence, by monotonicity of $u_0$, the occurrence of the above event implies that

-The above inequality implies $A_0$, and therefore $\PP^u(A_0) \geqslant p_0 > 0$.
+The above inequality implies $A_0$ and, therefore, $\PP^u(A_0) \geqslant p_0 > 0$.